grogalus/MiniSentra/README.md

 ## 🧩 Architecture

 1. **S3**: both Manual Trigger (Perform Full Scan) and Event Trigger are being supported -
-   - An event (e.g., "S3 Notification") cab trigger the Lambda function automaticlly (need to be configured manually as this time)
+   - An event (e.g., "S3 Notification") can trigger the Lambda function automaticlly (need to be configured manually as this time)
 3. **Lambda (Sentra Scanner)**: Downloads the file, scans for matches (e.g., email addresses), and sends results.
 4. **SQS Queue**: Collects results for downstream consumption or processing.